codex-academy/Nelisa/index.md

 > Nelisa would like to analyze weekly records of her sales to understand her business better.

-Nelisa would like to to determine:
+Nelisa would like to find out:

-* The most popular product sold each week;
+* the most popular product sold each week;
-* The least popular product sold each week;
+* the least popular product sold each week;
-* The most popular category sold each week;
+* the most popular category sold each week;
-* The least popular category sold each week.
+* the least popular category sold each week.

 She is also been keeping track of the products she bought each week.

 She would also like to calculate:

-* The most profitable product for each week;
+* the most profitable product for each week;
-* The most profitable category for each week.
+* the most profitable category for each week.

-Write a program that reads the files for each week and print the results to the screen in a format that can easily be sms'ed to her.
+Write a program that reads the files for each week and print the results to the screen in a format that can be sms'ed to her.

 ## The data